ashishjayamohan/Tread/GUIDELINES.md

 ### NEVER FORCE-PUSH

 Force-pushing is never the answer.
 Everyone else in your team will inevitably hate you for it.
 Instead, use `git push --force-with-lease`.
 This will fail if your force-push would override others' work.
 If it does fail, you need to consider if what you're trying to do is really necessary.

+### Formatting

+When writing new functions or new pieces of code, please follow these general guidelines.
+Firstly, please separate your code logically.
+Generally, this is well-defined by taking input, processing input, and returning the said answer.
+Secondly, please make sure to not include randomized comments but to include a singular multi-line comment at the header of your function to ensure people parsing through the code can see exactly what your function does.
+Thirdly, please **write tests** before making a Pull Request.

 Thank you for reading through these and helping to make Tread better for all users!